-If you happened to be motoring through Central Missouri this past Saturday, you may have chanced upon the 21st Annual Olean Testicle Festival ($5 adults, free children 12 and younger).
+If you happened to be motoring through Central Missouri this past Saturday, you may have chanced upon the 21st Annual Olean Testicle Festival.
 It promised to be a day of dancing and raffles and crafts, as well as the chance to “fill your plate with fried turkey testicles.”

 My apologies for the lack of notice.
 The Olean festival didn’t get onto the Traveling Dad editorial calendar until the other day, when Missouri TravelingMom Becky Davenport was motoring through Central Missouri and passed a sign for the event, at which point she immediately got word of it to the Traveling Dad assignment desk.